What Causes Acid Reflux In Elderly?

 Increased esophageal and extraesophageal consequences of gastroesophageal reflux disease (GERD) in the elderly are connected with obesity, a sedentary lifestyle, and nocturnal gastroesophageal reflux, among other factors.
 Obesity is a serious concern since it increases acid reflux and, as a result, worsens GERD and the difficulties that accompany it.

-You might be interested: Why Is It Important For Elderly To Maintain Manual Dexterity?
+You might be interested: What Is The Dept For Elderly Services Nyc?

 Is acid reflux more common as you get older?